swa181/CMPT276-assn2/README.md

 Users are able to use the easy drop-down menu to alter a chosen student information.
 Once a student is selected from the dropdown, the "Edit a student" input fields are prepopulated with the current values of that particular student.

-A helpful alert warns attempts to delete a student from the window stating that your request are irreversible.
-This helps prevent accidental deletions.
+A helpful alert warns attempts to delete a student from the window stating that your requests are irreversible.
+This notification prevents accidental deletions.